spier/plastic-api/README.md

 ## Stack

 This projects is a working example of a combination of

-- [grape](https://github.com/ruby-grape/grape) (0.14.0) - DSL for API generation
+- [grape](https://github.com/ruby-grape/grape) (0.17.0) - DSL for API generation
-- [grape-swagger](https://github.com/ruby-grape/grape-swagger) (0.10.2) - generating Swagger Spec for a grape API (generateds Swagger Spec v1.2)
+- [grape-swagger](https://github.com/ruby-grape/grape-swagger) (0.22.0) - generating Swagger Spec for a grape API (generates Swagger Spec v2.0)
-- [swagger-ui](https://github.com/swagger-api/swagger-ui) (2.1.4) - turns swagger.json specs into the nice interactive API console that you see in the browser
+- [swagger-ui](https://github.com/swagger-api/swagger-ui) (2.1.5) - turns swagger.json specs into the nice interactive API console that you see in the browser

+## Similar projects

+https://github.com/ruby-grape/grape-on-rack has the same Stack but doesn't not include the swagger-ui.
+Also contains some good examples of how to build APIs with grape.

 ## TODO

 - grape-swagger current generates Swagger Spec 1.2.
 Upgrading this to Swagger Spec 2.0 would be good
 - remove gems that are not needed
-- provide some good sample APIs
+- provide some better sample APIs
 - explain what can be done with rake (i.e. Show all API paths in the console)
+- add localization for 'de' to swagger-ui (what is this good for?)

 ## License